 “Chuck E’s in Love,” Rickie Lee Jones, 1979.
-This irresistible tune, from Rickie Lee Jones, turned out to be a massive hit from one of the most auspicious debut albums in rock history, which was released 40 years ago this summer.
+This irresistible tune, from Rickie Lee Jones, turned out to be a massive hit from one of the most auspicious debut albums in rock history, which was released 40 years ago this June.
 According to singer-songwriter, Rickie Lee and her then lover and fellow musician, Tom Waits, spent a lot of time hanging out with their friend Chuck E. Weiss at the rundown Tropicana Motel in LA.
 Eventually Weiss, affectionately referred to as “Chuck E.,” vanished – and the couple became concerned A few weeks later, Weiss phoned Waits and explained that he was now situated in Denver and that he had moved there because he had fallen in love with a cousin in Colorado.
 When Waits hung up, he bellowed out to Jones: “Chuck E.’s in love.”
 Rickie Lee liked the sound of the sentence and immediately composed a song around it.
 Four decades later, she still ends most of her concerts by playing “Chuck E.’s in Love.”
 A toss-off line became a lifeline to sustained success.

 “Like, I Love You” Edd Byrnes and Connie Stevens, 1959.
 On so many levels, this cultural fossil seems almost like a parody of a hip 1950s song.
-Of course, that’s what it was supposed to be when it was released in June 1959.
+Of course, that’s what it was supposed to be when it was released in late May 1959.
 When I played it to my students one time in class, they thought that it was some kind of an unearthly outtake from Grease.
 Needless to say, Ed “Kookie” Byrnes was the epitome of swagger on 77 Sunset Strip while Connie Stevens was the flavor of the month for many American male teenagers at the time.
 If you have never listened to this minor hit, which was a Top 40 hit 60 years ago this summer, you are in for an experience.
 The “cool, baby” vernacular is worth the ride, so strap in tight.

 “Thank You (Falettinme Be Mice Elf Agin), Sly and the Family Stone, 1969.
 Funk on top of funk with inch-thick icing.
-That’s Sly Stone in a nutshell, and that’s why this tune is still regularly played on the radio 50 years to the day, June 16, after it was first released.
+That’s Sly Stone in a nutshell, and that’s why this tune is still regularly played on the radio 50 years to the day, June 16, after it was first released in the US.
 In this live not-to-be-believed Soul Train version, you can see and hear why both fans and musicians revered Sly and his decidedly integrated band at the time.
 (Thank you, Don Cornelius, for keeping the masters of such recordings in a bank vault for more than three decades until he dumped them on YouTube.)
 You can also see why this unique band so galvanized Prince as a boy growing up in Minneapolis.
 This is both a vocal and visual tour de force.

 “Sacrifice,” Elton John, 1969.
 Not many American fans would know that “Sacrifice” was Sir Elton’s first number one single in the UK a year before he struck gold in the US with “Your Song.”
 Interestingly, Elton and Bernie Taupin have long described this number as the bookend to it.
 Taupin, who has also called it, “the best tune we ever wrote together,” a ballad that described a breakup of marriage where the loss of the relationship was “no sacrifice.”
 The video of “Sacrifice” was filmed 20 years after the song was first released, and featured both Yasmeen Ghauri and Chris Isaak.